Insektaure/pkDex/README.md

 - **Pokémon Tracker**:
   - Track caught Pokémon by marking them as caught on the list
-  - Caught Pokémon are highlighted in the list
+  - Caught Pokémon are highlighted in the list with icons for easy identification
+  - Toggle caught status by pressing the `Y` button on the list entry
+  - Can track Regular, Shiny, Alpha & Shiny Alpha separately (if available in selected game)
   - Ability to reset caught status for all Pokémon from the `settings` menu
   - Ability to reset caught status for specific Region from the `settings` menu
   - Caught status is saved in a `pkDex.tracker.{REGION}.ini` file in the `/switch/pkDex` directory (1 file per region)